Request a private consultation. Discover how you can Make Your Move™.

 Designating forensic experts at an early stage is important to detect and stop financial crime before it spreads like cancer.
 VALLARIS’ experience in fraud investigation reveals consistent and clear patterns and behaviours in fraud schemes and the impact of each scheme type.
 We can help you with senior management briefings, evaluate the scope of vulnerabilities and exposure, and provide crucial guidance to help you update your policies and procedures.

-Forensic accounting can help you heal reputation damage and recover economic value.
+Heal reputation damage and recover economic value through forensic accounting.
 Contact VALLARIS to find out how.

 World Economic Forum Annual Meeting, Davos-Klosters, Switzerland, January 23–26, 2018; LexisNexis risk solutions 2018 True Cost of Fraud study, LexisNexis, August 2018, risk.lexisnexis.com.